 German Nitro Proof

 German Nitro proof mark on top of left side of receiver ring.
 The recoil plate has the last 3 digits of the serial number stamped forward of the screw, on top of the word "Standard" of the Standard Products marking.

 Letters "AHP" electropenciled by hand on receiver below the serial number, with the numbers 5539 etched below the letters, on the recoil plate.
 These 4 numbers are consistent with an inventory number used by a police agency.
-In this case the agency is believed to have been the Arizona Highway Patrol.

 |Bolt||type II||AI (Autoyre-Inland)|